Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative

 \subsection{Identification of dispersion parameter}

 We utilized the proposed system identification technique to recover the dispersion parameter $M$ for the dynamical system defined by Eq.~(\ref{eq:we_damaged}).
-Following a similar approach as with the parameter $\beta$, we formulated a binary class classification problem: class 1 represents signals associated with $M=0$, while class 2 consists of signals corresponding to randomly selected $M$ values from the uniform distribution $U(0.01,0.6)$.
+Following a similar approach as with the parameter $\beta$, we formulated a binary classification problem: class 1 represents signals associated with $M=0$, while class 2 consists of signals corresponding to randomly selected $M$ values from the uniform distribution $U(0.01,0.6)$.
 We then employed the regression methods listed above to detect the dispersion parameter $M$.
-The results in Table \ref{table:M_detect_acc} demonstrate that the proposed approach outperforms state-of-the-art regression methods in detecting the dispersive dynamical system.
+The results in Table \ref{table:M_identify} (second column) demonstrate that the proposed approach outperforms state-of-the-art regression methods in detecting the dispersive dynamical systems.
 To assess the degree of dispersion, a coarse regression problem was formulated where the sensor measurements were categorized into three groups based on the values of $M$ randomly chosen from distributions $U(0.01,0.2)$, $U(0.21,0.4)$, and $U(0.41,0.6)$.
-The comparative performance of the proposed approach with respect to the existing methods is shown in Table \ref{table:M_est_mse}.
-The results suggest that the proposed system parameter identification approach outperforms all other methods in accurately estimating the degree of dispersion.
+The comparative performance of the proposed approach with respect to the existing methods is shown in the third column of Table \ref{table:M_identify}.
+The results suggest that the proposed system identification approach outperforms all other regression methods in accurately estimating the degree of dispersion.